Frank3040/Sports-Store-Pipeline/README.md

 # Sports Store Sales Analysis Pipeline

 ## Project Overview
 This project implements a robust **ELT (Extract, Load, Transform)** pipeline to analyze sales data from a sports retailer.
-Orchestrated by **Apache Airflow** and containerized with **Docker**, the pipeline ingests raw Excel data into a **PostgreSQL** data warehouse, ensuring data integrity and readiness for downstream analytics.
+Orchestrated by **Apache Airflow** and containerized with **Docker**, the pipeline ingests raw Excel data into a **PostgreSQL** data warehouse, transforms it for analysis, and visualizes the results using **Power BI**.
+However, as analysis is not the main focus of this project, the Power BI dashboard is simple and serves to demonstrate the end-to-end functionality of the pipeline.

 ## Dataset Selection
-The dataset used is the **Sport Products Sales Analysis Challenge**.
+The dataset used is the **Sport Products Sales Analysis Challenge** from FP20 Analytics Challenges Group, a LinkedIn community focused on data analytics projects.
+You can find more about them [here](https://fp20analytics.com/).

-### Why is this dataset ideal?
-This dataset is ideal because it offers a rich set of dimensions, including Time (Invoice Date), Geography (Region, State, City), Product Hierarchy (Product), and Business Entities (Retailer, Sales Method), making it perfect for in-depth analysis.
+After surfing through all the datasets they have shared, I selected this one because it offers a rich set of dimensions, including Time (Invoice Date), Geography (Region, State, City), Product Hierarchy (Product), and Business Entities (Retailer, Sales Method), making it perfect for analysis.

-It also contains essential metrics for retail analysis, such as Units Sold, Total Sales, Operating Profit, and Operating Margin, providing valuable insights into business performance.

 Additionally, the dataset presents real-world data quality challenges, like handling typos and standardizing column names, making it great for practicing transformation logic.
-The transactional nature of the data allows for aggregation at multiple levels, from individual invoices to regional performance summaries.

 ## Architecture: Why ELT?
 An **ELT (Extract, Load, Transform)** approach was chosen over traditional ETL for this project.